2022 Pharma Tech Trends: Technology that is shaping the Pharma industry’s growth

 Using SaaS and advanced technologies like Artificial Intelligence (AI), Machine Learning (ML), and IoT (Internet of Things), pharma companies will gain a competitive advantage.
 As they evolve alongside technological advances.

-The industry is adopting AI technology in their practises.
+The industry is adopting AI technology in its practices.
 Responding to a demand for healthcare cost reduction, precision medicine adoption, and big data collection.

 By 2025, the global artificial intelligence in healthcare market size is expected to reach EUR 27.37 billion, growing at a CAGR of 41.5%.